jfiume/DanceFlix/README.md

   - search is responsive, loading only the videos that match instantly
 - User can view their most viewed videos
   - Most Viewed page, with the videos sorted by view count
+- Backend Testing with RSpec
+  - RSpec tests improve Rails functionality and provide automated tests for Jenkins

 ## Project Design